LoganLieou/Chives/src/project_statement/intro.md

 **Learn:** Tooling (sklearn, pandas, xgboost)

-**Assign:** Find more datasets, applicable problem (some sort of algorithmic thinking problem, kaggle comp, or lc problem :kekw:)
+**Assign:** Find more datasets, applicable problem (some sort of algorithmic thinking problem, kaggle comp, or lc problem etc.)

 **Deliverable:** Go over what they read last week discuss approaches to the problem.